Tests and static analysis

 Static analysis is static, tests are dynamic

 Static analysis and tests are similar in their purposes.
 They are both tools for improving code quality.
-But they are very different in nature: static analysis is static, but tests are dynamic.
+But they are very different in nature: static analysis is (of course) static, but tests are dynamic.
 “Static” basically means “without running the program”.

 Static analysis is similar to the compiler’s type checker but usually a lot more powerful.
 Static analysis finds more than type errors.
 It can find defects such as resource leaks, array index out of bounds, security risks etc. Advanced static analysis tools may contain some capabilities of an automatic theorem prover.
 In essence a type checker can be considered a static analysis with a coarse precision.

 Static analysis is like predicting the future, but testing is like doing small experiments in real life.
 Static analysis has the “reasoning power” that tests hasn’t, so static analysis can find problems that tests may never detect.
 For example, a security static analysis may show you how your website can be hacked after a series of events that you may never thought of.

 On the other hand, tests just run the programs with certain inputs.
 They are fully dynamic, so you can’t test all cases but just some of them.
 But because tests run dynamically, they may detect bugs that static analysis can’t find.
 For example, tests may find that your autopilot program produces wrong results at certain altitude and speed.
 Static analysis tools can’t check this kind of complex dynamic properties because they don’t have access to the actual running situation.